semgrep/semgrep-docs/docs/ignoring-files-folders-code.md

 Including files and folders through this method is **additive**.
 When Semgrep AppSec Platform makes a scan, it looks for a `.semgrepignore` within the repository.
 If no `.semgrepignore` file is found, Semgrep temporarily creates one and adds items from Semgrep AppSec Platform's Path Ignores.

-Adding items to Semgrep AppSec Platform's **Path Ignores** box doesn't override default Semgrep ignore patterns, since the patterns are additive.
-However, items added to `.semgrepignore` overrides default Semgrep patterns.
+Adding items to Semgrep AppSec Platform's **Path Ignores** box doesn't override default Semgrep ignore patterns included with its CLI tool, since the patterns are additive.
+However, items added to `.semgrepignore` overrides default Semgrep CLI patterns.

 ### Add items to `.semgrepignore` during findings triage